krishn-kant-raj/Library_Management_System/README.md

 It's only for the Library of Motihari College of Enineering.
 When you will download it's .zip file the folder name will be like "Library_Management_System-master".
 Do not forget to paste it in E:\ drive and rename the above mentioned folder name as "Library_Management_System".
-Follow the path to execute it perfectly in your system "E:\Library_Management_Sysytem\Setup\Library Management System.xlsm". if you are cloning this repositotry then you don't have need to rename the directry name.
+Follow the path to execute it perfectly in your system "E:\Library_Management_System\Setup\Library Management System.xlsm". if you are cloning this repositotry then you don't have need to rename the directry name.
 It's mendatory to clone it in E:\ (E drive).
 If you are getting any error then please follow the above given path.
 You will get the full documentation in Doc folder.